scipy/scipy/doc/source/tutorial/ndimage.rst

     the calculation.

-    The :func:`histogram` function calculates a histogram of the of the object with label(s) given by *index*, using the *labels* array for the object labels.
+    The :obj:`histogram` function calculates a histogram of the of the object with label(s) given by *index*, using the *labels* array for the object labels.
 If *index* is None, all elements with a non-zero label value are treated as a single object.
 If *label* is